icinganalysis/icinganalysis.github.io/content/NACA-TN-1391.md

 seconds into the air stream with its axis normal to the direction of motion.
-A 4 inch-diameter cylinder was chosen since it can be used to measure drop diameter8 from 8 to 35 microns at speeds from 120 to 200 miles per hour.
+A 4 inch-diameter cylinder was chosen since it can be used to measure drop diameters from 8 to 35 microns at speeds from 120 to 200 miles per hour.
 The blueprint